 An abscessed tooth can cause intense pain.
 You can prevent severe dental infections by visiting your dentist regularly and practicing good oral care at home.
 When an infection spreads too far, your dentist may proceed with an extraction.
 Many times, dentists try other measures to save your tooth before resorting to an extraction.
 You may get a prescription for antibiotics, a filling, or a root canal.
 Get a thorough dental exam to find one of the best tooth abscess treatment for you.

-intment with Emergency Dentist to treat your tooth abscess today.
+Schedule your appointment with our Emergency Dentist to treat your tooth abscess today.

 Tooth pain can indicate many different things.
 Any type of damage to your tooth can cause you to feel pain or sensitivity.
 An infection, however, can spread and cause serious health problems.
 Once the infection reaches the roots of a tooth, your dentist works quickly to remedy the problem.
 You may need an antibiotic to clear the infection completely.
 If the abscess is in your gums, the dentist may simply drain it and look for a foreign object.
 Problems deep in your tooth, however, require a different approach.
 A root canal treatment helps save your tooth, even when it is in poor condition.
 A regular filling may not work for severe decay or infection.
 Your dentist may need to start working on your tooth before determining one of the best treatment plan.
 If a filling is not sufficient, you may get a root canal procedure.
 The dentist cleans out the tooth and roots during this treatment.
 After the dentist removes all the pulp, decay, and infection, the tooth is no longer alive.
 The tooth can remain in place, however.
 This makes it much easier to chew and talk normally.
 With extraction, you must get dentures or implants to restore you smile and normal function.
 If you have an infection in your tooth, it is important to get immediate treatment.
 Early symptoms of a tooth infection are pain, sensitivity, and swelling.
 When the infection begins to spread, you may have swollen lymph nodes, a sore jaw or face, and a fever.
 A root canal infection spread can become an emergency.
 The infection may move into your jaw bone or bloodstream.
 Sepsis is rare, but can become fatal.
 Do not delay calling your dentist if you suspect you have an infection.
 You can recover much faster when your dentist treats the infection quickly.